Meisner Training Southwest Philadelphia PA

-When many actors hear the words Meisner Training Southwest Philadelphia, most refer back to the hodge-podge of repetition exercises from their college theater classes.
+When many actors hear the words Meisner training Southwest Philadelphia PA, most refer back to the hodge-podge of repetition exercises from their college theater classes.
 Meisner training and repetition are indelibly linked, but unfortunately most teachers and actors have no clue about how the truly sophisticated technique that Sandy Meisner created should be taught.

 The Truth About Meisner Training